navi-language/website/learn.md

 #### Enum Item Attributes

-The enum item also have annotations for declaring serialize and deserialize attributes.
+The enum item also has annotations for declaring serialize and deserialize attributes.

 ##### `#[serde(rename = "...")]`